jlpteaching/comparch/modules/gem5/_posts/2000-03-01-assignment1.md

 - HW1DDR3_2133_8x8, which models DDR3 with a faster clock.
 - HW1LPDDR3_1600_1x32, which models LPDDR3, a low-power DRAM often found in mobile devices.

+Hint: again, you may want to read the name of the memory model as an input from the command line.

 ### Step IV: Gathering performance data

 To gather your performance data, run your `MatMulWorkload` with all the possible combinations of CPU model, CPU and cache clock frequency, and memory model.
 Make sure to dump the simulator output for each combination to a unique destination so that you can compare and contrast the data later on.
 In total you need to gather 18 simulation statistics outputs for your data (2 (CPU models) * 3 (clock frequencies) * 3 (memory models)).